 Mui Ne

-Mui Ne is a higher end beach destination with oceanfront resorts.
-It’s a popular spot for kite surfers and has sand dunes to play in as well.
+Mui Ne is a higher-end beach destination with oceanfront resorts.
+Itโs a popular place for kite surfers and has sand dunes to play on as well.

-This is a resort town with less of the debauchery that you’ll find in Nha Trang.
-If you’re looking for a spot to unwind, Mui Ne is one of the nicer beachy areas in Vietnam.
+This is a resort town with less of the debauchery that youโll find in Nha Trang (see below).
+If youโre looking for a spot to unwind, Mui Ne is one of the nicer beachy areas in Vietnam.

 Da Lat

-Beautiful and quirky Da Lat is actually an area where you will find more Vietnamese than Western tourists.
-It’s a popular local spot which is part of what makes it so cool.
-The town has great night markets, and an especially festive atmosphere if visiting around lunar new year.
-The monastery and elephant falls excursions are must-dos.
+Beautiful and quirky, Da Lat is actually somewhere you will find more Vietnamese tourists than Western ones.
+Itโs a popular local destination, which is part of what makes it so cool.

 Nha Trang

-This is another popular beach destination but though it tends to have more of a party vibe.
-There are some nice beaches around Nha Trang, but for the most part I thought it was a pretty touristy, somewhat seedy alternative to the much nicer Mui Ne and Hoi An.
+This is another popular beach destination, but it tends to have more of a party vibe.
+There are some nice beaches around Nha Trang, but for the most part, I thought it was a pretty touristy, somewhat seedy alternative to the much nicer Mui Ne and Hoi An.

 Yok Don

-I ended up at this park simply because I wanted to find one place in Vietnam that was truly off the beaten path.
-I can say that Yok Don fits the bill, and receives very few tourists each year.
-It’s a little tricky to get to, but once you do you can get some peace and solitude away from the backpacker crowd and much of anything at all!
+I ended up at Yok Don National Park simply because I wanted to find one place in Vietnam that was truly off the beaten path.
+I can say that Yok Don fits the bill, as it receives very few tourists each year.

-Stay: The accommodation is tied to the park, so ask in the HQ when you arrive.
+Stay: The accommodation is tied to the park, so ask at the HQ when you arrive.
 It is slightly expensive for a solo backpacker, so bring a friend!

 Hoi An